ondrocks/cosmoscout-vr/docs/plugins.md

 #### `CosmoScout.initChecklabelInputs`
 Adds a change event listener to all `.checklabel input` elements.
 On change the CosmoScout application will be called with the elements id and current check state.
+The listener initialization can be disabled by adding `data-nonnative` to the input element.
 This method is idempotent.
 Event listeners will be only added once.

 ```javascript